 63.5 Hour Agency Training

 All staff and direct-service CFPA volunteers are required to compete the 63.5-hour agency training on Domestic Violence and Sexual Assault Advocacy.
-For information about date and times, please click here.
+For information about 2023 dates and times, please click here.

 Adult Protective Services